entrope/srnx/Succinct_RINEX.md

 The maximum scale is 1e6, represented as one billion in ULEB128.
 The scaled values MUST all be integers.

+The scale factor doubles as GCD extraction: when all observations for a (satellite, observation code) pair — i.e., within a single `SOCD` chunk — share a greatest common divisor larger than 1, the encoder SHOULD divide each observation by that GCD and record the GCD as the explicit scale.
+This reduces the bit-widths of delta-encoded values without any loss of information.

 Following this are `n` SLEB128 values representing the initial state of the delta coder.